bclynch/edm/README.md

 - Setup google analytics
     - ~~For pages~~
     - For on some clicks (like buy tickets)
-    - Need to swap in correct account in index.html
+    - ~~Need to swap in correct account in index.html~~
 - Settings page
-    - User setting to change frequence of email updates
+    - User setting to change frequency of email updates
+        - Also what cities to watch.
+In settings
+        - Going to need a table for this - probably identify region vs city I guesss
+        - Something in footer with link to get notifications that pops alert to sign in if not
     - Unsubscribe
     - Change profile pic (down the line)
     - Delete account
-    - password stuff
+    - ~~password stuff~~

 ## Feature Ideas
 - List view for a region on a per day basis